 The following picture you see above was one I took during one of my visits through this spot and it shows how beautiful it can get.
 However, there are many more places to see in this region which are just as beautiful if not more so, and as you dive deeper into the Columbia River Gorge area, you’ll see this.

 I’ve visited this area 3 times, and each time sadly had only 1 day to explore some of the spots on this list.

-1) The first time I explored this region was by myself during a west coast road trip through this area.
+- The first time I explored this region was by myself during a Pacific Northwest road trip through this area.

 Each time I had crossed this region, I would try to revisit my favorite places and try to find new ones to make the list I have for you today and so far, all the spots I’ve checked out here were all on the Oregon side of it, which happens to have the most scenic areas (arguably).
 I still haven’t checked out what this region looks like from Washington’s end or what that state has to offer when it comes to Columbia River Gorge, but once I do, I’ll write another article dedicating the spots to see in that state.

 When is the best time to visit Columbia River Gorge?

 I’ve visited this place on a February, March and September.
 My opinion is that the best time to see this area is in March, because what happens in this place is just magical, just as Spring is coming up.
 Let me explain and give you a brief preview of what I’m talking about: